Shahroz-Harral/ws-eng-unity-assessment/README.md

 3. Record a max 1-minute demo video, briefly showing the features you have implemented, following the Acceptance Test below.
    - Please share your recording as a video file (any major format is acceptable: LV, MOV, MPEG, MPG, MP4, WEBM, WMV).
    - We recommend using the native OS screen recording feature ([Mac](https://support.apple.com/en-us/102618), [Windows](https://www.microsoft.com/en-us/windows/learning-center/how-to-record-screen-windows-11))
-   - You do not need to narrate or explain the code structure.
-Please just focus on demonstrating the functionality.
+   - Simply showcase the functionality of your game, do not narrate or explain the code structure.
+You are not being evaluated on presentation skills.

 4. Submit your work by following [the instructions below](#submitting-your-work).

 ## Getting Started